“The Old College Try”

 Damn!
 Well, my inner cynic remarks, you can’t look at a shelf full of soups and pick out the tomato soup either, even in the warm, well-lit environment of the grocery store.
 How did you ever expect to pick out a six-foot post among all these trees?
 Silly girl.

 I wander.
 I re-visit the map.
 Maybe there’s more of a ravine over there, yes, I see the steeper ravine, yes, I finally see Checkpoint 14.
 How good!
 I was gonna quit, maybe, but I didn’t and there it is.
 Checkpoint 14.
 I’ll figure out where I initially went wrong later, but now, it’s on to Checkpoint 30.
-Easy-breezy: using the lakeside path (which I discovered, by chance—it’s not on the map), I pace-count 400 meters to that little notch of shoreline with the steep slope rising behind it.
+Easy-breezy: using the lakeside path (which I discovered, by chance—it’s not on the map), I pace-count 400 meters to that little notch of shoreline with the steep slope rising behind it that’s so evident on the topographical map.
 After a few false starts of dense uphill bush-whacking, there it is.
 There it is!

 I check my (presumed) location, find a bearing, measure distance.
 It should be maybe 290 meters at 302 degrees.
 Really?
 That, I see almost immediately, will take me through a mucky (and probably deep, this time of year) slog of bottomland.
 I revisit the map.
 Maybe I could go in from a different angle and skip the bog.